jshumhl/EC535-Electronic-Instrument-Simulator/README.md

 ## Author: Team 13: Hin Lui Shum, Xulun Huang

 ## Description
-This final project is a electronic musical instrument using a BeagleBone Black that includes interactive menu controls to switch between different functionalities like recording, playback, and switching between instrument choices of piano and guitar.
+This project is an electronic musical instrument using a BeagleBone Black that allows switching instrument between piano and guitar.
+An interactive menu controls to switch between different functionalities like recording, playback, and converting recording to MIDI files with assistance from LLM openai

 ## Features